Are you looking for an easier way to get to your blind or tree stand? Or perhaps check all your trail cams in a fraction of the time it takes today?

 The Storm by BAKCOU comes in either 750 watt or 1000 watt, both versions are the Bafang Ultra mid drive so you get the best motor there is.
-The Storm is also full suspension (the only one one the list).
-It’s built for extreme terrain and offroad.
-It’s very agile and can go pretty much anywhere.
+The Storm is built for extreme terrain and

-It has been completely overhauled and upgrade in August 2019 and now is tougher and more powerful than before.
+It was completely overhauled and upgrade in August 2019 and now is tougher and more powerful than ever.
 This has 26"x4" fat tires.

 What I liked:

-The Warrior is Quietkat’s most popular model.
-1000 watt mid drive motor with a top speed of 25mph.
+The Warrior is Quietkat’smost popular model.
+And now for 2020 it comes 750 watt or 1000 watt mid drive with a top speed of 25mph.

 With a stand over height of 32 inches it’s a larger frame size so can feel big to anyone 5’8” or smaller.

 The aggressive style makes it look and feel powerful.
 Like all Quietkat